VL-IT-Service/xiangqi/README.md

 ## xiangqi
-#Xinagqi China Chess in JAVA with Object-Oriented Data Model
+Xiangqi China Chess in JAVA with Object-Oriented Data Model

 for rules refer to https://en.wikipedia.org/wiki/Xiangqi